Where to Stay in Gothenburg with Kids: Best Family-Friendly Hotels by Neighbourhood

 4. Linnéplatsens Hotell & Vandrarhem (from around £45/night)

-Right on the edge of Haga and Linné, this hostel opposite the entrance to Slottsskogen is Gothenburg's most budget-friendly family option.
-Family rooms are available with cribs at a small additional charge.
-As it's a hostel the bathrooms are shared but the rooms are clean, the communal kitchen is well-equipped, and the position right at Linnéplatsen tram and bus hub gives you easy access to the whole city.
-Breakfast is available for a small fee.
-If you're happy with shared facilities and want maximum freedom to spend your budget on activities rather than accommodation, the location is hard to beat.
+Sitting right on the edge of Haga and Linné, this hostel is located directly opposite the entrance to Slottsskogen.
+It is easily Gothenburg's most budget friendly family option.
+Family rooms are available, and they will provide cribs for a small additional charge.
+While the bathrooms are shared, the rooms are incredibly clean and the communal kitchen is very well equipped.
+Being right at the Linnéplatsen tram hub gives you completely effortless access to the whole city.

 5. Ewa & Maude Hotel (from around £90/night)